 A. The IU Bloomington EAR Program is separate, unique, and distinct from the Grand Challenges Program, which is a university-wide initiative.
 Not all research proposals will fit in the scale of the Grand Challenges program.
 Faculty who have not been involved in a Grand Challenge team are encouraged to submit to the EAR program.
-Also, teams not selected in a Grand Challenge competition can repurpose or downsize their proposal for submission to the EAR program.
+Also, teams not selected in a Grand Challenge competition can repurpose or downsize their proposal for submission to the EAR program by choosing one or a subset of their core projects/directions to repackage as an EAR proposal.
 Ultimately, the university's vision is to have multiple Emerging Areas and Grand Challenges, all moving forward and making an impact.

 Is the EAR program intended to fund only projects in the sciences?

 A. No. Faculty from across the IU Bloomington campus, in all disciplinary areas, are encouraged to apply.
 The EAR is intended to support promising areas in the arts and humanities as well as in basic and applied sciences.
 The overall goal is to significantly enhance the volume, quality, impact, and reputation of research and/or creative activity at IU Bloomington, regardless of discipline.

 In disciplinary areas where external funding is less common, how will proposals be reviewed relative to those proposals in disciplines where external funding is far more frequent?